DanielCollins/pgtq/README.md

     q.pop(self)

+Usually, however, you will want to run dedicated worker processes.
+You have to set these up yourself, because the handlers need to be imported in the process or the worker is useless.
+You should use the worker main loop functions to correctly extract items out of the queue, handling automatic retries etc.:

+    import worker

+    if __name__ == "__main__":
+        worker.main_loop(q)

+`main_loop` never returns.
+You can daemonise this process prior to starting the main loop, or run it in a process manager or terminal multiplexer any other setup you like to ensure it keeps running in the background.

 The name of the `Task` as stored in the database is accessable via `Task.name`.
 By default the name of the handler function is used, but you can overide it in the handler decorator: